 Health Services & Education/Coaching

-Staffed by a registered nurse, HCC's Student Health Services Office provides first aid treatment, immunizations, medical referrals, physical examinations for students participating in HCC sports programs, and information on how to develop and maintain a healthy lifestyle.
+Staffed by a registered nurse, HCC's Student Health Services Office provides first aid treatment, medical referrals, and information on how to develop and maintain a healthy lifestyle.
 Students can also obtain information about the Student Injury & Sickness Insurance Plan and Massachusetts immunization law.
 Concerns necessitating hospitalization, surgery, or psychiatric treatment are referred to appropriate agencies and nearby hospitals.

 Education, coaching, and hypnosis are provided in confidential one-to-one appointments or group settings.

 Sessions are confidential, client-focused, and are available at no charge (some exceptions may apply).Addressing lifestyle behaviors and improving wellness through support and accountability help clients reach desired goals.Popular topics of interest include:

 - Stress management

 Massachusetts law (Chapter 76, Section 15C) requires that all students carrying 12 or more credits must submit proof, within 30 days of registering for courses, of immunization against the following:

 - Measles, mumps, and rubella (need two MMR shots)